About | History | Photo & Video Gallery | Success | Recovery Club

 Clinical Team

-Dr Putelyte is one of our specialty docotrs at Castle Craig, providing medical care for our patients.
+Dr Putelyte is one of our specialty doctors at Castle Craig, providing medical care for our patients.

-Dr Putelyte has a wealth of experience in treating those with mental health problems, having previously worked as a ward doctor at the Nightingale Hospital in London and a resident physician at Vilnius University, Lithuania’s leading academic institution.
+Dr Putelyte has a wealth of experience in treating those with mental health problems and addiction, having previously worked as a ward doctor at the Nightingale Hospital in London and a resident physician at Vilnius University, Lithuania’s leading academic institution.

 Duncan joined Castle Craig as a Senior Staff Nurse in September 2017.
 He qualified as an enrolled nurse back in 1989 while working with the Scottish Prison service, where he was awarded the Butler Trust UK Award for his work with vulnerable inmates including addictions.